 The W.W.
 Hutchison Medal is named after Dr. William W. Hutchison in recognition of his many contributions to Canadian and international geoscience.
 The medal is awarded to a young individual for recent exceptional advances in Canadian earth science research.

-The deadline for National Medal nomination forms is January 5th, 2024.
+The deadline for National Medal nomination forms will be in winter 2025

 Previous Award Winners